sarahDH615/python_challenge/README.md

     - procedure:
         - importing dependencies and source csv (employee_data.csv)
         - finding the goal outputs:
             - creating variables for goal outputs: lists to hold the employee IDs (empIDlist), employee full names, dates of birth, and Social Security Numbers after being split (name_split, date_split, ssn_split), first and last names of employees (first_name_list, second_name_list), dates in MM/DD/YYY format (date_mdy), edited Social Security Numbers (ssn_starred), and State abbreviations (state_abbrev_list); and a dictionary with the United States State abbreviations (us_state_abbrev)
             - for loop to append values to list empIDlist, to split names, dates, and Social Security Numbers, append them to their respective lists (name_split, date_split, ssn_split), edit the values as needed, then append them to final lists (first_name_list, second_name_list, date_mdy, ssn_starred), and look up state names in the us_state_abbrev dictionary, and append abbreviations to the state_abbrev_list
             - zipping the lists together (info_zip) and making a combined list (info_zip_list)
         - outputting the results as a csv
             - using csv.writer to append each item in the info_zip_list as a row in a csv (new_employee_data.csv)

+### Challenges/Points of Interest

+All of the sub-projects in this analysis required grouping data, then using for loops to compare rows in the data to determine aggregate values for each group.
+Another project in this repository, vba_challenge, used for loops within VBA to accomplish a similar purpose.
+Here, unlike in VBA, the end of rows of data is not followed by empty rows, meaning that a reference to a 'row + 1' cannot be used to capture the last section/row of data.
+This especially posed a problem in pyelection, where, unless some kind of trigger was used to signal the presence of the final candidate, and the presence of the last row of data, there is the potential for not intaking all of the final candidate's data, or not counting the final candidate at all.
+This issue was solved with the realisation that, with the ending of the for loop, the lists holding the candidate data would not be cleared, meaning that no specific trigger to recognise the end of the rows of data was necessary; with the small adjustment of leaving the counter at 0, rather than resetting it entirely, the filled lists at the end of the loop could just be used to calculate values for the final candidate.

+The majority of the sub-projects also required exporting the results of the analysis to a csv.
+Two methods were used to attain these results: dictionaries (used in pybank and pypoll), and zips (used in pyboss).